KongoCat/CDCCA/README.md

 ## 🖥️ 2.
 Launch Cloud-Side Listener

-Run the cloud-side script to launch the LLaMA-13B model in inference mode and **wait for incoming uncertainty token from the edge**:
+Run the cloud-side script to launch the LLaMA-13B model in inference mode and **wait for incoming uncertainty token from the edge device**:

 ```bash
 bash exps/finetune/mm/inference_13B.sh